Crazycat-tj/Crazycat-tj/README.md

-# 👋 Hey, everyone, I’m Crazycat.
+# 👋 Hey, everyone, I’m Tian Jun.

-## Personal Blog
-✨ I have a personal blog, which records some of my study notes.
-If some of the articles I wrote helped you, I would be very happy.

-- Blog Address: www.crazycat-tj.com

 ## Personal Info
-I am currently an undergraduate student in China.
-I majored in Big data, programming is my hobby.
+I am currently an undergraduate student in UESTC, majored in data science.

-I am interested in AI, including machine learning, data mining.
+I am interested in AI, including machine learning, computer vision.

-My dream is to be a top hacker.
-Not a hacker in network security, but a hacker in a broad sense.

-## Hacking Code
-- Don't do things that are not fun
-- Don't do things that don't reflect your IQ
-- Don't do things without the spirit of exploration
+And I am currently dedicated to domain adaptation in the field.

+If you have ang question, please feel free to ask me.